async-profiler/async-profiler/docs/GettingStarted.md

 ```

 ## Find process to profile
-Common ways to find the target process include using `jps` and `ps`.
-The next section includes an
+Common ways to find the target process include using `jps` and `pgrep`. `pgrep` can be used
-example using `jps`. `ps` can also be used along with necessary flags and subsequently using `grep`
+along with necessary flags for example `-l` and search for `java` to find all running java
-with `java` for example to find all running java processes and find the target process id from the
+processes and find the target process name and id from the list `pgrep ssh -l`.
+The next
-list.
+section includes an example using `jps`.

 ## Start profiling
 async-profiler works in the context of the target Java application,